saraewilcox/watermelon-client/README.md

 Directions for those that are cloning this project to run on their local machine.
 First, clone this frontend and the backend as well, https://github.com/saraewilcox/watermelon-server

 #####Requirements

 -Spotify developer credentials (ID and SECRET)

 -A functional MongoDB instance and connection parameters (Example: mongodb://user:pass@server:port)

-For the Spotify developer credentials make a Spotify Developer Account and create a project.
+For the Spotify developer credentials you will need to make a Spotify Developer Account and create a project.

 #####Make a watermelon-server environment file